obtusecanadiangoose/macrosynth/README.md

   - If G5 is held, and B5 is released, then when G5 is released it will bend down to D5

 In short, when a key is released, it will bend to the most recently played, still-held note.
-Because of this, the envelope retriggers as well.
-Maybe look at solving this (can you add a bend to an existing note?)

 Completely broken in the sequencer.
 I suspect it has something to do with how the note_off function is handled
 **TODO**: Fix this